leo385/blog-app/README.rst

 4. Start the development server and visit the admin to create categories and posts.

 5. Visit the ``/blog/`` URL to participate in the blog.

+6. In root project directory, set in settings.py:

+    MEDIA_URL = '/media/'
+    MEDIA_ROOT = BASE_DIR / 'media'

+It is needed for images that were uploaded by post itself, we need to separate images somewhere.

+7. In the same directory, set in urls.py

+    Add imports:
+        from django.conf.urls.static import static
+        from django.conf import settings

+    and below urlpatterns = [], add static url pattern for media if settings.DEBUG:
+        urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)